-The thriving agriculture and agri-tech sector in the Windsor-Essex region is a key industry, with 15,000 employees working in more than 100 food and beverage processing companies and 1,500 growing operations.
+The thriving agriculture and agri-tech sector in the Windsor-Essex region is a key industry, with over 12,000 employees working in more than 100 food and beverage processing companies and almost 4,000 growing operations.
 A temperate climate, long growing season, technologically advanced growing systems, efficient cross-border logistics and close proximity to consumer-rich U.S. markets all make Windsor-Essex an enviable Canadian leader in agri-business.

 Industry profile